seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Quite through the deeds of men: he loves no plays,
 As thou dost, Antony; he hears no music;
 Seldom he smiles, and smiles in such a sort
-As if he mock’d himself and scorn’d his spirit
+As if he mock'd himself and scorn'd his spirit
 That could be moved to smile at any thing.
-Such men as he be never at heart’s ease
+Such men as he be never at heart's ease
 Whiles they behold a greater than themselves,
 And therefore are they very dangerous.
-I rather tell thee what is to be fear’d
+I rather tell thee what is to be fear'd
 Than what I fear; for always I am Caesar.
 Come on my right hand, for this ear is deaf,
-And tell me truly what thou think’st of him.
+And tell me truly what thou think'st of him.

 *Sennet.
 Exeunt CAESAR and all his Train, but CASCA*

 **CASCA**
-You pull’d me by the cloak; would you speak with me?
+You pull'd me by the cloak; would you speak with me?

 **BRUTUS**
 Ay, Casca; tell us what hath chanced to-day,